namesakefyi/namesake/README.md

+> [!NOTE]
+> This app is still in active development and is not yet available to the public.
+Stay tuned for more info at the [Namesake Discord](https://namesake.fyi/chat)!

 # Namesake

 Namesake is a web application which helps people in the U.S. navigate the legal name and gender marker change process.
 Learn more at [https://namesake.fyi](https://namesake.fyi).